keiwanjamaly/Python-Tutorials/README.md

 # Explore-Python-Tutorials

-Welcome to the python programing.
+Welcome to  python programing.
-This repository contains a set of 8 tutorials that cover the basics of  programing using pyhton as the main languange.
+This repository contains a set of 8 tutorials that cover the basics of  programing using pyhton as  main languange.
 During this course we will cover the following topics:

 Tutorial 1.
 The basics of pyhton: Lists and numpy arrays, defining basic functions and plotting with matplotlib